 major macro economic indicators

-- Very high poverty rate (40% of the population in 2019 according to the World Bank)
+- Poverty levels are extremely high (41.7% of the population in 2020 according to the World Bank)

-- Business climate not conducive to thriving private sector; high level of corruption
+- Business environment not conducive to thriving private sector development and high level of corruption

 - Geographically isolated

-- Worrying drought of Lake Chad, with negative effects on cotton, fishing and the environment.
+- Low level of Lake Chad, with negative effects on cotton, fishing and the environment